 If you have concerns about your loved one’s health, safety, or legal rights, it is always a good idea to contact a nursing home attorney to discuss your concerns.
 An attorney can help you understand how the laws and regulations operate, and what you can do to protect your loved one.

 Nursing Home Attorneys Work for You

-At Brown & Brothers, we have years of experience managing all sorts of nursing home abuse and neglect cases.
+At Brown, Christie & Green, we have years of experience managing all sorts of nursing home abuse and neglect cases.
 We have also helped numerous individuals learn more about nursing homes and the legal rights of residents.
 To speak with one of our attorneys, fill out our online form for a free, confidential consultation.